-This is part two of a special feature on Ron Shuman's Non-Wing World Championship from the August issue of Sprint Car & Midget Magazine.
+This is part two of a three-part story on the career of Rollie Helmling that appeared in the April issue of Sprint Car & Midget Magazine.

 error: Content is protected !!